TeamLumi/luminescent-team/rom-hacking/scripting/Installing ev-as.md

 # Additional Setup

 For the purpose of macro commands, you will need to install the [BDSP Repacker](https://github.com/Ai0796/BDSP-Repacker) and unpack your `romfs\Data\StreamingAssets\AssetAssistant\Message\english` file.
 Once unpacked, you will have the various JSONs that ev-as requires.
 No further setup is necessary at this point.
+The `AssetFolder` must be copied into ev-as' main folder after unpacking.

 ## Usages